Wall-Brew-Co/brew-bot/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+Neither our brewing nor our technology would be possible without the years of experience shared with us.
+In that spirit, Wall Brew is committed to fostering an environment of open collaboration and does not tolerate discrimination of any form.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.